• Skip to primary navigation

 Note: Nutrition information is a rough estimate.

-Tried this recipe?If you loved making this recipe I would appreciate it so much if you would give this recipe a star review!
-I’d love to see it too – snap a picture of your finished dish and share it with me on Instagram using #theworktop and tagging me @theworktop.
+Love this?I would appreciate a star review!
+Snap a picture and share it with me on Instagram using #theworktop and tagging me @theworktop.

 By Tina Jui

-Filed Under: Breakfast and Brunch Recipes, Breakfast for a Crowd, Brunch Recipes for Mother's Day, Christmas Morning Breakfast Recipes, Collections, Cooking Style, Father's Day Brunch Recipes, Gluten Free, Lifestyle, Make Ahead, No Egg, Oats and Grains, On The Go, Quick and Easy Breakfasts, Seasonal, Stove Top, Summer Breakfast Recipes, Valentine's Day Brunch Recipes, VegetarianTags: almonds, chocolate, nuts
+Filed Under: Breakfast and Brunch Recipes, Breakfast for a Crowd, Brunch Recipes for Mother's Day, Christmas Morning Breakfast Recipes, Collections, Cooking Style, Father's Day Brunch Recipes, Gluten Free, Lifestyle, Make Ahead, No Egg, Oats and Grains, On The Go, Quick and Easy Breakfast Ideas, Seasonal, Stove Top, Summer Breakfast Recipes, Valentine's Day Brunch Recipes, VegetarianTags: almonds, chocolate, nuts

 About Tina Jui

 A breakfast lover and food blogger.
 Tina develops everyday breakfast recipes on The Worktop, and writes about all things related to breakfast and brunch.
-Originally from California, she now lives in London.
 Read more about Tina Jui or drop an email to say hi.

 Reader Interactions